-Research!America is reviewing proposals from graduate student and postdoc-led science policy groups to participate in the third year of our civic engagement initiative begun in 2018.
-This year, Research!America provides funding to student groups for virtual activities that focus on civic engagement and sparking dialogue with public officials, local community leaders, and the public around science and health research.
+Research!America is reviewing proposals from graduate student and postdoc-led science policy groups to participate in the third year of our civic engagement initiative which began in 2018.
+This year, Research!America provides funding to student groups for virtual activities that focus on promoting civic engagement and sparking dialogue with public officials, local community leaders, and the public around science and health research.

 Civic engagement is a critical skill set for scientists.
 At any career stage, it is an opportunity to take part in our democracy while contributing a scientific perspective on important issues facing our communities and our nation.
 A total of 81% of Americans surveyed would like scientists to inform elected officials about their research and its impact on society, based on a 2020 poll commissioned by Research!America.
 In addition, early-career scientists’ perspectives and creativity are uniquely valuable to the “public square’’ while civic engagement is an increasingly critical component to becoming the thought leaders of tomorrow.

 Another reason why civic engagement skills are important to scientists as compared to other fields: scientific research is heavily dependent on public funding with almost 50% of basic research support coming from the federal government.
 Knowing how to educate the public and policymakers about this critical resource is vital to strengthening research as a national priority.

 Below are descriptions of various funding opportunities for our 2020-2021 Microgrant Initiative.
 Due to COVID-19, all microgrant activities are to be conducted virtually.
 While we strongly encourage innovation and creativity, we recognize the shift for virtual events may warrant additional guidance.
 All microgrant recipients will be able to participate in webinar trainings designed to assist you with program management, virtual platforms, media relations, and science communication.

 You can select from the following modules below (please indicate your module on your application):